New examples of ballistic RWRE in the low disorder regime: Preliminaries

 \subsection{Ballisticity conditions}

 We now recall the two conditions for ballisticity we shall work with: condition (T'), originally introduced by Sznitman in \cite{Sz02}, and Kalikow's condition from \cite{K81}.
-For simplicity, instead of giving the original formulation of (T') by Sznitman, we will state here the polynomial condition (P) for ballisticity, which was shown in \cite{BDR14} to be equivalent to (T').
-We warn the reader that there exist also other ballisticity conditions, such as condition (T), but we shall not use them in the sequel and hence they will not be discussed here.
+For simplicity, instead of giving the original formulation of (T') by Sznitman, we will state here the polynomial condition (P) for ballisticity, which was shown in \cite{BDR14} to be equivalent to (T') (and, recently in \cite{GR18}, to condition (T), which is the requirement that the exit probability from slabs along the opposite side of the direction of movement of the random walk, decays exponentially fast).
 The interested reader is invited to consult a more detailed exposition about such conditions in \cite{LRSS}.
 For simplicity, we consider only ballisticity in direction $e_1$.

 \textbf{Condition (P)}.
-We will say that condition (P) is satisfied (in direction $e_1$) if there exists $M \geq M_0$ such that where and $\kappa$ is the uniform ellipticity constant of the RWRE, which in our case can be taken to be $\kappa=\frac{1}{4d}$.
+We will say that condition (P) is satisfied (in direction $e_1$) if there exists $M \geq M_0$ such that for some $K>15d+5$, where and $\kappa$ is the uniform ellipticity constant of the RWRE, which in our case can be taken to be $\kappa=\frac{1}{4d}$.
 We mention once again that in \cite{BDR14} it was shown that (P) is equivalent to (T').

 \textbf{Introducing Kalikow's walk}.
-Given a nonempty connected strict subset $B \subsetneq \Z^d$, for each $x \in B$ we define \textit{Kalikow's walk} on $B$ (starting from $x$) as the random walk starting from $x$ which is killed upon exiting $B$ and has transition probabilities determined by the environment $\omega_B \in \mathcal{P}^B$ given by It is straightforward to check that by the uniform ellipticity of $\P$ we have $0< \E(g_B(x,y,\omega)) <+\infty$ for all $y \in B$, so that the environment $\omega_B^x$ is well-defined.
+Given a nonempty connected strict subset $B \subsetneq \Z^d$, for each $x \in B$ we define \textit{Kalikow's walk} on $B$ (starting from $x$) as the random walk starting from $x$ which is killed upon exiting $B$ and has transition probabilities determined by the environment $\omega_B^x \in \mathcal{P}^B$ given by It is straightforward to check that by the uniform ellipticity of $\PP$ we have

+so that the environment $\omega_B^x$ is well-defined.
 In accordance with our present notation, we will denote the law of Kalikow's walk on $B$ by $P_{x,\omega_B^x}$ and its Green's function by $g_B(x,\cdot,\omega_B^x)$.
 Given a direction $\ell \in S^{d-1}$, we will say that Kalikow's condition holds (in direction $\ell$) if where $\vec{d}_{B,0}$ denotes the drift of Kalikow's walk in $B$ at $0$ defined as If Kalikow's condition holds in some direction $\ell \in S^{d-1}$ then the walk $X$ is ballistic in direction $\ell$, see \cite{LRSS} for further details.
+Furthermore, in \cite{Sz02} it is shown that Kalikow's condition implies (T').